Best time to find cheap flights, 2% potential price drop

 When is the best time to book flights to Linate?

 The best time to book flights to Linate is 42 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.

 Which day is cheapest to fly to Linate?

 The cheapest flights to Linate are usually found when departing on a Monday.
 The departure day with the highest cost at present is Saturday.

 What time of day is cheapest to fly?

-Flights in the afternoon are typically the cheapest time of the day to fly to Linate.
-Flights at midday are usually the most expensive.
+Flights at midday are typically the cheapest time of the day to fly to Linate.
+Flights in the afternoon are usually the most expensive.

 Linate International Airport, officially called Airport Enrico Forlanini – after the Italian inventor and aeronautical engineer born in Milan – is one of three major airports in Milan.
 It was completely reconstructed in the 1950s, as well as the 1980s, in order to accommodate the increasing number of tourists visiting the area each year, and in 2010 it handled more than eight million passengers.
 Flights to Milan Linate International Airport come from hubs in the UK and Europe.

 Comprising one fairly tired-looking terminal building with two levels, Linate International can be somewhat crowded and chaotic at times.
 Thankfully, however, staff are friendly and helpful.
 There are five airbridges, which means that numerous flights are boarded via airport shuttles, thus increasing waiting times for many passengers.